2019 Regional Qualifier

 1st Place

-Students | Haleigh Bagwell, Addison Colton, and Reese McCarthy
+Inventors | Haleigh Bagwell, Addison Colton, and Reese McCarthy

 Teacher | Stephanie Sumner

-Kelly Mill Elementary School | Forsyth County
+Kelly Mill Elementary School, Forsyth County

 Helicopters use buckets of fire retardant and water to fight fires.
 When the bucket is dipped back in the lakes the fish are harmed by the chemicals that were used.
 Our product will clean the bucket after it has dumped the fire retardant and water on the fire which will save the fish.